 How to choose an inner tube

-Check the information indicated on the sidewall of the tire (diameter and width).
-For example, 26 x 2.20 means your tire is 26 inches in diameter and 2.20 inches wide.
+Check the information indicated on the sidewall of the tyre (diameter and width).

-On the tire sidewall, you will also find the dimensions in mm in ETRTO international units.
-For example, 50-559 means a tire that is 50 mm wide and has an inner diameter of 559 mm (approx. 26 x 2.00).
+On the tyre sidewall you will also find the dimensions in mm in ETRTO international units.
+For example, 50-507 means a tyre that is 50mm wide and has an inner diameter of 507mm (approx. 24 x 2.00).

 Removing an inner tube

 Remove the old inner tube using B'Twin tyre levers